celisoft/Magnetron/README.md

 Usage
 -----
+There is 2 possible arguments, one of them is mandatory:

+- '--uri URI' is the mandatory argument, it's the magnet link to be cleaned up,

+- '--redirect-to PROG' is an optional argument that is used to open the link.
+This option works with 'transmission-gtk' or 'firefox'.

 For the moment, there's only one option required '--uri URI'.

 The URI must be put into quotation marks and must be a magnet link like this :